thedanielbatinicproject/poligon/docs/README.md

 For a detailed overview of the database architecture and table structure, please refer to the following documentation: [poligonDatabase.md](./poligonDatabase.md)

-For a complete overview of backend API routes and usage, see [api.md](./api.md)
+For a complete overview of backend API routes and usage, see [api.md](./apiInfo.md)

+For an overview of how frontend works, see [frontendInfo.md](./frontendInfo.md)